COVID-19 Pandemic: Supporting Mental Health

 We are still in the throes of a global pandemic.
 Even as states and countries open up, the crisis reverberates and new hotspots emerge.
 Against this backdrop, the question for individual donors and institutional grantmakers alike is: How can I help?

-Substance use disorders (SUDs) affect over 20 million Americans from all walks of life.
-The purpose of this guide is to help funders make smart investments in lowering the human and economic burden of substance use disorders (SUDs), which currently affect 1 in 12 adolescents and adults in the United States, at a cost of hundreds of billions of dollars annually.
-In it, you will find key issues and context to inform philanthropic decision-making and specific high-impact opportunities for philanthropists to make a difference.
+This guide helps funders make smart investments in lowering the human and economic burden of substance use disorders (SUDs), which currently affect 1 in 12 adolescents and adults in the United States at a cost of hundreds of billions of dollars annually.
+In it, you will find key issues to inform philanthropic decision-making and specific high-impact opportunities for philanthropists to make a difference.

 5 Strategies to Address Mental Health & Addiction